DawidLokiec/ldap-authentication-service/README.md

 #### Running the tests

-In order to run the unit tests use the following command in the project's root directory **ldap_service**:
+In order to run the unit tests use the following command in the project's root directory **ldap-authentication-service/**:

 ```
 sbt test